tinamayswinkels/7-day-coding/index.md

 ![](/uploads/screen-recording-2020-01-21-at-1-45-53-pm.gif){: width="1280" height="698"}

-If you enroll in the course now, you'll receive access to all future updates and tutorials at no additional cost, in the next month alone we'll be adding:&nbsp;<br>\- building a dynamic 'hambuger' menu with jquery&nbsp;<br>\- adding a shop with shopify lite<br>\- adding live chat to your website<br>\- adding google analytics and the facebook pixel to your site&nbsp;<br>\- how to make your own social media navigation (like linktree) to have multiple links in your instagram bio.&nbsp;
+If you enroll in the course now, you'll receive access to all future updates and tutorials at no additional cost, in the next month alone we'll be adding:&nbsp;<br>\- building a dynamic 'hamburger' menu with jquery&nbsp;<br>\- adding a shop with shopify lite<br>\- adding live chat to your website<br>\- adding google analytics and the facebook pixel to your site&nbsp;<br>\- how to make your own social media navigation (like linktree) to have multiple links in your instagram bio.&nbsp;

 **3\.
 How much does Website in a Weekend cost?&nbsp;**<br><br>Website in a Weekend is $450, which includes access to lifetime updates and mentor-support in the private facebook community.<br><br>For the next two weeks only, we're giving all 7 day coding challenge participants a coupon '[7DAYCODING](https://ioc.podia.com/web-dev-101?coupon=7DAYCODING){: target="_blank"}' to receive $100 off.&nbsp;<br><br>If you decide to attend the bootcamp later, we'll credit the amount you spend on Website in a Weekend towards the bootcamp tuition.&nbsp;